 Some disagree with the idea that Daniel's fourth beast represents the Roman Empire, because the Romans did not devour the whole earth (as much as they tried to), nor did their empire break the earth in pieces.
 However, we need to remember that the Roman Empire did not stop with the iron legs of Nebuchadnezzar's image, but continued into the ten toes which were only partially made of iron.

-Which brings up another grim dimension in the form of Daniel's unusual, but highly significant, statement regarding the image in Nebuchadnezzar's dream.
+This brings up another grim dimension in the form of Daniel's unusual, but highly significant statement regarding the image in Nebuchadnezzar's dream.
 I am quoting the ancient prophets words as rendered by three different translations.

 And in that you saw the iron mixed with common clay, they will combine with one another in the seed of men; but they will not adhere to one another, even as iron does not combine with pottery.
 (Daniel 2:43 NASB)